open-telemetry/opentelemetry.io/content/en/blog/2024/otel-docs-survey/index.md

 ![Table showing the number of ratings (poor, okay, great) by OpenTelemetry documentation set](ratings-table.png)

-If we combine these insights, we can see that the documentation used by the most people and needing the most work is the JavaScript documentation.
+If we combine these insights, we can see that the documentation used by the most people that needs the most work is the JavaScript documentation.

 ![Subset of the previous table showing the ratings for the six most popular documentation sets](javascript-table.png)